Fool's Gold

 Definitions:

-1. The involvement in use of a substance, relationship, position, activity, or religion to the exclusion of our responsibilities to family, society, and to God.
+1. The involvement in use of a substance, relationship, position, activity, or religion to the exclusion of our responsibilities to family, society, self, and to God.

 2. More specifically, an addiction is a "God replacement" which is a substitute for God which has damaging results in our lives.